-Jim loves to travel to go diving; he has experienced some amazing dives and divers around the globe.
+Jim loves traveling to go diving; he has experienced some amazing dives around the globe.
 One of the most memorable was diving on the Great Barrier Reef in Australia.
 He was diving there with a close friend living in Australia at the time.
 A dream is to head to the Maldives and get to experience more of the South Pacific area as well.

 “I remember watching Voyage to the Bottom of the Sea when I was a kid on TV and picking up Skin Diver magazine from time to time when at the beach with grandparents.
 From those early days to today, diving has influenced my life in ways I can’t even begin to image.
 Not sure where I would be today if it was not for diving, but I can tell you, it sure wouldn’t be this much fun…”

 Bob has been with Atlantis since our beginning!
 But before scuba diving, photography was, and still is, his first passion.
 Bob started his professional photography business in 1972 as a photojournalist and later specialized in corporate and travel photography.